 Bandwidth Indication and Dynamic Indication fields

 The Bandwidth Indication field is 3 bits in length, and the dynamic Indication field is 1 bit in length.
 The Bandwidth Indication field identifies the bandwidth of the PPDU.
-The Bandwidth Indication and Dynamic Indication fields are used to negotiate the bandwidth of a TXOP.
+The Bandwidth Indication and Dynamic Indication fields are used to negotiate the bandwidth of PPDUs within a TXOP.
 Table 8-4a (Bandwidth Indication encoding) defines the bandwidth used for exchanging PPDUs between a TXOP initiator and a TXOP responder.
 Table 8-4b (Dynamic Indication encoding) indicates whether the bandwidth used for exchanging PPDUs in a TXOP is static or can change dynamically.
-When the dynamic indication is set to 1, the TXOP initiator wants to negotiate TXOP bandwidth with the TXOP responder.